Frederick Marx: Rites of Passage - short film (2015)

 An estimated $500 billion is spent yearly on teen dysfunctions: drug and alcohol abuse, teen pregnancy and STDs, school dropouts and expulsions, gang and property crimes, traffic accidents, ADD, ADHD, depression and violence.
 Teenagers unconsciously push up against the confines of their own bodies, the rules of parents and society, and the capacity of their own minds and willpower to discover the true limits of their potential.
 The film explains how they need to be initiated into adulthood and the social benefits that will accrue.

-At Death Do Us Part (2018)
+At Death Do Us Part (book) (2018)

 Marx shares the history, depth and the power of his relationship with his wife Tracy Seeley (who had breast cancer when they met), the journey they traveled together to her ultimate death, and his subsequent odyssey through the grief.
 He reflects on how his lifelong study of Buddhism (up to and including his being ordained as a Rinzai Zen Priest in the Hollow Bones Order), his work with the ManKind Project and his studies in mature masculinity, and his Rites of Passage work, all helped pull him through.